Alejo Vidal-Quadras Roca

 Alejo Vidal-Quadras Roca (born 20 May 1945) is a Spanish former politician and radiation physicist.
-Born in Barcelona, he served as a Member of the European Parliament from 1999 to 2014 and served as First Vice President of the European Parliament from 2004 to 2007.
+Born in Barcelona, he served as a Member of the European Parliament (MEP) from 1999 to 2014 and as First Vice-President of the European Parliament from 2004 to 2007.
+He survived an assassination attempt in 2023, he says was ordered by Iran, which became known in Spain as "The Sunflower case".

 Career

 Vidal-Quadras was elected on the People's Party ticket and sat with the European People's Party group.
 In 2014, he announced that he was leaving the People's Party for a new party, Vox.
 He was the frontrunner for Vox in the 2014 European election, but the party failed to win a seat.
 He is a member of the European Friends of Israel, a lobby group aiming to defend Israel's interests within the European Union.

 Relationship with Iran

-In 2013 EL Pais reported that 35 Iranian dissidents said to be affiliated to the National Council of Resistance of Iran (NCRI) gave VOX about one million euros.
-According to Vidal-Quadras, the donations were not made to VOX but to himself.
+In 2013 El País reported that 35 Iranian dissidents said to be affiliated to the National Council of Resistance of Iran (NCRI) gave Vox about one million euros.
+According to Vidal-Quadras, the donations were not made to Vox but to himself.

 After 2014, Vidal-Quadras operated pro bono the International Committee in Search of Justice (ISJ), a Brussels-based lobby supporting the NCRI against the Iranian government.

 Vidal-Quadras has aligned with People's Mojahedin of Iran, which led the Iranian Foreign Ministry to impose sanctions on him in 2023.
 The Iran Foreign Ministry accused Vidal-Quadras of "supporting terrorism and terrorist groups" while Maryam Rajavi said that "Prof. Vidal-Quadras has dedicated an important part of his life to fight against [Iran's ruling religious fascism]".